Cross-country skiing (sport): Winter Olympic Games

-At the 2022 Olympics in Beijing, cross-country skiing will feature events in both classic cross-country and skate skiing (also called free technique).
+At the 2022 Olympics in Beijing, cross-country skiing featured events in both classic cross-country and skate skiing (also called free technique).
 The two styles alternate at the major events (Olympic Games, World Championships).
 For example, at the 2018 Winter Olympics in Pyeongchang, the 15 km men's individual race was a skate skiing event.
-Therefore, at the 2022 Olympics, this event will be skied in classic style.
+At the 2022 Olympics, this event was skied in classic style.

 FIS events

 The FIS Nordic World Ski Championships have been held in various numbers and types of events since 1925 for men and since 1954 for women.
 From 1924 to 1939, the World Championships were held annually, including years with Winter Olympic Games.
 After World War II, the World Championships were held every four years from 1950 to 1982.
 Since 1985, the World Championships have been held in odd-numbered years.